 - With carpets, you can’t blot out excess solvent with ease because the carpet is thick.
 Therefore, you need to be extra careful with how much acetone you apply.
 This is one of the trickier parts of knowing how to remove nail polish from clothes.

-– Once you’ve gotten rid of the nail polish stains, rinse the area gently with water (only damp cloth, no soaking).
+- Once you’ve gotten rid of the nail polish stains, rinse the area gently with water (only a damp cloth, no soaking).
 Allow the area to dry in the air, and keep it away from direct heat sources.

 - After the carpet has dried, you can go ahead and sweep/vacuum the carpet once more to give it that clean look and feel.

 While the solutions above work most of the time, there are some occasions when a stain gets out of hand and can’t be gotten rid of at home.
 Don’t lose hope, however, because that’s where we come in!
 Through quality laundry service made possible by state-of-the-art infrastructure and methods, we ensure you never have to worry about how to remove nail polish from your clothes and every other laundry/dry cleaning need you may have!

 Download our app and get in touch with us today to avail our world-class professional laundry services!